If NPP has really failed Ghana, is NDC the perfect redeemer?

 Unsurprisingly, on 7th December 2016, discerning Ghanaians found in the septuagenarian Akufo-Addo, a redeemer, in whom they reposed their absolute trust to set them free from the Mahama administration’s unpardonable economic enslavement.

-Take, for instance, a chunk of Ghana’s scarce resources was wasted on dubious judgement debt payments, purported to be around GH800 million, including the GH51.2 million to Woyome, $30 million to the Waterville and $325,000 to Isofoton which resulted in the drastic reduction of capital expenditure, and as a consequence, most contractors were not paid by the erstwhile NDC administration.
+Take, for instance, a chunk of Ghana’s scarce resources was wasted on dubious judgment debt payments, purported to be around GH800 million, including the GH51.2 million to Woyome, $30 million to the Waterville, and $325,000 to Isofoton which resulted in the drastic reduction of capital expenditure, and as a consequence, most contractors were not paid by the erstwhile NDC administration.

-What is more, Mahama’s government could not mobilise our revenues efficiently as the likes of former President Mahama’s brother, Ibrahim Mahama, was allegedly caught evading import taxes to the tune of GH12 million.
+What is more, Mahama’s government could not mobilize our revenues efficiently as the likes of former President Mahama’s brother, Ibrahim Mahama, were allegedly caught evading import taxes to the tune of GH12 million.

 As if that was not enough, in 2012, the then NDC administration secured a loan of 200 million United States dollars to build 5000 affordable housing units but woefully used the entire amount to build a purported 668 housing units.